KnowageLabs/Knowage-Documentation/chapter_3/create_dossier/index.rst

        This feature is available only for image replacing procedure.

-If you want to execute your document, you must enter a name for the activity and click on "LAUNCH ACTIVITY".
+To execute the document, enter a name for the activity and click *LAUNCH ACTIVITY*.
 A new task will be started in the STARTED state and a new row will be visible in the table below.
 At the end of the execution of the task, the processed file can be downloaded with the appropriate download icon.

 Each line allows you to see useful information on the activity such as the values of the drivers used for the execution by clicking on the info icon, download the processed file by clicking on the download icon and remove itself by clicking on the trash icon.